lenh0205/AspSample/Features/Security/AspNet_Auth/Authentication/without_AspNetCore_Identity/JWT_Authentication.md

                 x => x.Token == model.RefreshToken);
             if (storedRefreshToken) return new JsonResult("Refresh token doesn't exist");

-            // check 5: check if "refresh token is used / revoked ?
+            // check 5: check if "refresh token" is used / revoked ?
             if (storedRefreshToken.IsUsed) return new JsonResult("Refresh token has been used");
             if (storedRefreshToken.IsRevoked) return new JsonResult("Refresh token has been revoked");